 Coaches report: Minot boys golf HC Shane Hannegrefs

-The Minot Daily News reached out to Hannegrefs to get his thoughts on the upcoming 2021 campaign and his expectations for the defending region champs.
+The Minot Daily News reached out the golf head coach Shane Hannegrefs to get his perspective on how the club has fared in 2021 and what improvements he would like to see as the season progresses.
 Here is what Hannegrefs had to say via email.

 MDN: Has the team met your expectations to this point in the season?